"A true leader has the confidence to stand alone and the courage to make tough decisions."

 Cultivating Leadership

-Take responsibility for your life, choices, and growth.
+Take responsibility for our life, choices, and growth.
 Build discipline.
 Align actions with values.
-Be the kind of person you would want to follow.
+Be the kind of person we would want to follow.

-Ask what those you lead need to succeed.
+Ask what those we lead need to succeed.
 Remove obstacles and provide resources.
 Put the group's success above personal interests.
-Measure leadership by the growth of others, not your own advancement.
+Measure leadership by the growth of others, not our own advancement.

 Develop Other Leaders